How to Avoid Making Mistakes on Social Media During Your Lawsuit

 Do: Timestamp Any Photos You Do Post

 If you decide to post photos that you’ve taken in the past such as photos of vacation or of you at the gym, make sure you timestamp them and make it expressly clear that it’s an image of you in the past.
+These types of posts can show a sharp contrast to your current condition.
+Especially, if you have an overuse injury.
 Remember: information that is shared can easily be shared without context.

 Don’t: Check In at Physical Locations